HackBulgaria/Programming101-Java/weeks_TODO/2-Multithreading/README.md

 The first parameter is the path to the source image.
 The second parameter is the directory, into which to save the filtered image.

+For now we will use only a single filter - the Mask filter.
+In a future task, we will add more filters.

-Let's remind ourselves that the Producer-Consumer pattern has three object: *Producer*, *Consumer* and *Shared object*.
+Let's remind ourselves that the Producer-Consumer pattern has three objects: *Producer*, *Consumer* and *Shared object*. *Producer* and *Consumer* communicate via the *Shared object*.

 Here is the workflow:
 - When you call `Instagram.process` from any thread, the Producer puts the source and target paths into the *Shared  object* and waits for notification that *Consumer* is ready.